Feeds:

 guardian_angel

 What is most uniquely American about Eric’s story is that in other developed countries, more than Eric’s courageous memory would be alive.
-In America, the true heroes in the battle for healthcare are the 18,000 uninsured who die per year.
-They have fought hardest, just to live.
-The De La Cruz family continue to fight so other families do not suffer as they did.
-They just returned from the Washington D.C. to discuss healthcare reform and Eric’s story.
+Prior to healthcare reform, the true heroes in the battle for healthcare were the 18,000 uninsured who died per year.
+They fought hardest, just to live.
+The De La Cruz family continues to fight so other families do not suffer as they did.

 According to a Harvard think tank other countries spend half of what we do on healthcare and have higher survival rates.
-Any single one of these regulations of other developed countries would have saved Eric’s life: Premium costs attainable to entry level workers, an accessible federal plan, or the elimination of pre-existing exclusions.
+Any single part of the Affordable Care Act would have saved Eric’s life: Premium costs attainable to entry level workers, an accessible federal plan, or the elimination of pre-existing exclusions.

 There are two ways to grasp this.
 Statistics: